Dixons Carphone profit slumps on weak mobile phone market

-LONDON (Reuters) - Electricals and mobile phone retailer Dixons Carphone (DC.L) reported a slump in first-half profit on Wednesday, hurt by a weak mobile market as customers hold on to handsets for longer.
+LONDON, Dec 13 (Reuters) - British electricals and mobile phone retailer Dixons Carphone on Wednesday reported a slump in first-half profit, hurt by a weak mobile market as customers hold on to handsets for longer.

 Dixons Carphone made an underlying pretax profit of 61 million pounds ($81.3 million) in the 26 weeks to Oct.
 28. That compares to analysts’ average forecast of 63 million pounds and 144 million pounds made in the same period last year.